Red Velvet Whoopie Pie Cookies

 White Stiff Icing

-Start with a some cookie dough and red food coloring.
+Whoopie Pie Cookies thebearfootbaker.comBegin by making a batch of cookie dough.
+Then, add some red food gel.
 I prefer “No Taste Red” so it doesn’t affect the taste of my dough.

 Just remember, gloves are your friend:)

-I wanted my cookies to look like whoopie pies so before I baked the cookies I took my finger and gently pushed down the edges of the hearts.
+I wanted my whoopie pie cookies to look clean so before I baked them I took my finger and gently pushed down the edges of the hearts.
 Can you see the difference?
 Once you do this you are ready to bake and let cool.

-Once your cookies have cooled, use your white icing , pipe a thick line close to the edge of the heart.
+Whoopie Pie Cookies thebearfootbaker.comLet the whoopie pie cookies cool completely.
+Then, with the white icing , pipe a thick line close to the edge of the heart.
 You don’t want to get too close because the icing might run over the edge.

 WAIT…. use your imagination and create some hugs and kisses for you special someone!